mist258/CRM_system/README.md

 VII GeneralOrdersStatistics: admin can view general statistics on orders

 VIII OrderStatisticsByManager: admin can view general statistics on orders by each manager

+IX RetrieveGroup: get order by id

 ## USERS